The best of Drupal, curated by Acquia

 The preferred way to install Lightning is using our Composer-based project template.
 It's easy!

-If you don't want to use Composer, you can install Lightning the traditional way by downloading a tarball from our drupal.org project page.
+If you don't want to use Composer, you can install Lightning the traditional way by downloading a tarball from Lightning's GitHub releases page.
+(Please note that the tarball generated by Drupal.Org's packager does not include required Composer dependencies and should not be used without following the special instructions found there.)

 You can customize your installation by creating a sub-profile which uses